 If you’re unsure which GRE prep book is right for you, we’re here to help.
 We’ve gone through all the major GRE prep books and found the best ones for test-takers.
 If you’re ready to start preparing for the GRE, read on to learn about the best GRE prep books.

 A GRE prep book is a good way to become familiar with questions you’ll find on the GRE.
 They’re also helpful for learning about Verbal, Quantitative, and Analytical Writing concepts.
-In addition, prep books often provide practice tests that are similar to the real GRE.
+In addition, prep books often provide GRE practice tests that are similar to the real test.

 If you’re looking for a book with tons of prep material, Kaplan’s GRE Prep Plus bundle is a good choice.
 This bundle features three books: a math workbook, a verbal workbook, and a prep plus book with test-taking strategies.